code0-tech/code0-license/README.md

 # load the license
 license = Code0::License.load(File.read('license.txt'))

-# exit if license is valid or outside of the valid time
+# exit if license is not valid or outside of the valid time
 exit unless license.valid?
 exit unless license.in_active_time?

 # for example, exit if users exceed licensed amount
-exit if User.count > license.restrictions['user_count']
+exit if license.restricted?(:user_count) && User.count > license.restrictions[:user_count]
 ```